Leading Heating Element Manufacturers

 Nichrome Heating Element

-A large number of electric heaters have elements made of nichrome, which is an alloy made up primarily of nickel and chrome.
-Nichrome based heaters use alloys of 80% nickel and 20% chromium.
+Many electric heaters feature elements crafted from nichrome, an alloy primarily composed of nickel and chromium.
+Specifically, these heaters utilize an alloy consisting of 80% nickel and 20% chromium.

 Resistance Wire Heating Element